-- It’s common to feel intensely worried, and as though you are solely responsible for their well being.
+- Intensely worried, and as though you are solely responsible for their well being

-- You may be shocked or afraid, and reject them in some way, especially if you don’t really know much about their health problem.
+- Shocked or afraid, and reject them in some way, especially if you don’t really know much about their health problems

-- Some carers get frustrated that the person isn’t doing enough to get well, or think that they have brought their health problems on themselves.
+- Frustration that the person isn’t doing enough to get well, or think that they have brought their health problems on themselves

-- If they have already been diagnosed, try to find out more about the illness.
+If they have already been diagnosed, try to find out more about the illness.
 It will give you more understanding, and may take away the stigma that surrounds it.
-Ask your GP or ring up NHS Direct, or look at websites for MIND or Depression Alliance.
+You could:

-- Share the responsibility, and don’t struggle on alone.
+- Don’t be afraid to share the responsibility of caring for your friend or relative and their mental illness, and don’t struggle alone.
 Get relatives, other friends, the GP, community psychiatric nurses, and other support agencies involved.

-- If they are being very clingy or manipulative, or are relying on you completely, don’t be scared to set a few boundaries.
+- Set a few boundaries.
+If they are being very clingy or manipulative, or are relying on you completely, don’t be scared to.
 It doesn’t mean that you don’t want to be supportive in other ways.

 - Join a support group for carers, or friends and relatives.
 It’s good to feel that you’re not alone, and they may be able to help you in practical ways as well.